 Why is there a Fee?

-At the Let’s Go Camping pre-session you will be asked to contribute toward the cost of food and supplies (usually between $10 and $15).
+At the Basic Troop Camping and Advance Camping pre-sessions you will be asked to contribute toward the cost of food and supplies (usually between $10 and $15).

 First Aid/CPR courses and certain workshops have a fee.
 Fees must be submitted with registration forms.